Kafū Nagai: Biography

 In 1910, Nagai started teaching as a professor of literature at Keio University and became the editor of the literary magazine Mita Bungaku.
 At this time, he had already turned away from Naturalism and taken a shift towards Aestheticism.
-The transition from the Meiji era to the Taishō era was also a turning point in Nagai's biography: the death of his father, the divorce from both his first and second wife (the second marriage to a geisha led to the alienation from his mother), and the resigning from his position at Keio University and Mita bungaku.
+The transition from the Meiji era to the Taishō era was also a turning point in Nagai's life: the death of his father, the divorce from both his first and second wife (the second marriage—to a geisha—led to the alienation of his mother), and the resigning from his position at Keio University and Mita Bungaku.
 A frequenter of Tokyo's demimonde, Nagai wrote many stories about its inhabitants, geisha, courtesans and their customers, most notably Geisha in Rivalry (1916–17).

 After a decade-long hiatus, he published the novellas During the Rains (1931), Flowers in the Shade (1934) and A Strange Tale from East of the River (1937), with the latter having repeatedly been cited as his major work.
 His contempt for the militarist regime, which in turn regarded his work as subversive for the war effort, led to a halt of the publishing of his writings until the end of World War II.
 The publication of his diaries (1917–1959) ranks as the major literary event of his post-war career.

 In 1952, Nagai received the Order of Culture, and in 1954, he was elected a member of the Japan Art Academy.
 He died on 30 April 1959.